GoogleCloudPlatform/cloud-foundation-fabric/blueprints/gcve/pc-minimal/README.md

 - vmwareengine.networkPeerings.get
 - vmwareengine.networkPeerings.list
 - vmwareengine.operations.get
-The permissions have to be assigned through the creation of a custom role (least privilege).
+The permissions can be assigned through the predefined role *vmwareengine.vmwareengineAdmin*.
+Anyway the creation of a dedicated custom roile is strogly recommended to comply with the least privilege principle.

 ## Basic usage